 Edward E. Lawler III is Distinguished Professor of Business at the University of Southern California, Marshall School of Business.
 He joined USC in 1978 and during 1979, founded and became director of the University's Center for Effective Organizations (CEO).
-CEO has been recognized by Fortune and other publications as one of the country’s leading management research organizations.
+CEO has been recognized by Fortune and Business Week as one of the country’s leading management research organizations.

 Professor Lawler has been honored as a major contributor to theory, research, and practice in the fields of human resources management, compensation, organizational development, and organizational effectiveness.

 BusinessWeek has proclaimed Lawler as one of the top six gurus in the field of management, and Human Resource Executive has called him one of HR’s most influential people.
 Workforce magazine has identified him as one of the twenty-five visionaries who have shaped today’s workplace over the past century.

 National television appearances include The Today Show, CNN, MSNBC, and CNBC.
 He is also a frequent speaker to executive and managerial audiences around the globe.